-Court Should Reconsider Fertility Drug Birth Defect Claims, 10th Circuit Rules
+Court Revives Fertility-Drug Birth-Defect Claims

 (CN) – A federal court should reconsider a Utah couple’s failure-to-warn claims against a pharmaceutical company after its fertility drug supposedly caused their son’s birth defects, the 10th Circuit ruled Tuesday.

-U.S. Circuit Judge Robert Bacharach outlined the case’s history in the panel’s 45-page opinion.
+U.S. Circuit Judge Robert Bacharach outlined the case’s history in the three-judge panel’s 45-page opinion.

 After Victoria and Charles Cerveny’s son, Alexander, was born with a deformity to his left elbow flexor muscles and only three fingers on his left hand, the couple filed a lawsuit against Aventis Inc. Aventis manufactures Clomid, known generically as clomiphene citrate, commonly used to treat infertility.
 Victoria used Clomid in September and October 1992, before she got pregnant.